 As always, graphics are up first.
 When Rise of the Tomb Raider came to the Xbox one, it was a push/pull of expectations in reality with 30 frames per second target and a more power-friendly expectation of a good looking game that ran well.

 Here on the PC, unless you’re unlike the low setting, you can crank this up, and you’re going to see one of the wildest most effects Laden graphics packages you’ve seen in a good long while.
-And an additional reminder why so many fans were excited by both its original release but also this next port.
+And an additional reminder is why so many fans were excited by both its original release and this next port.

 It looks fantastic.
 And one of the standouts has to be the world itself.
 First, of course, a little bit about the destruction made with all the structural integrity of like Donald Trump’s tenuous hold on reality mixed with a little bit of that chip dust at the bottom of a Doritos bag.

-Moreover, it’s not up to the levels of the Uncharted series when it comes to those bombastic elements that that game is so known for.
-The actual level design majesty and artistry of the world in the Rise is phenomenal to behold.
+Moreover, it’s not up to the Uncharted series levels when it comes to those bombastic elements that that game is so known for.
+The actual level of design majesty and artistry of the world in the Rise is phenomenal to behold.

 Dropping into the lower canyons and walking through the choking fogs of the steaming water pools was just a sight to behold, and it’s one of many.